-Similar techniques like incremental updates of materialized views [20], hash-based joins [21], etc. have been explored by the parallel database community.
+Similar techniques like incremental updates of materialized views [17], hash-based joins [11], etc. have been explored by the parallel database community.
 However, such techniques can only be applied to a select group of operators, while our technique can be applied to many arbitrary MapReduce programs.
 Also, MapReduce programs benefit from scalability and fault tolerance at the cost of some performance overhead as compared to parallel DBs.
-There is a considerable amount of debate on MapReduce [22] vs parallel databases [23].
-Pavlo et. al [24] perform a comparison of MapReduce and parallel databases for large scale data analysis and demonstrate the overhead of materializing the intermediate data in MapReduce.
-If the intermediate data is directly streamed, failure of a single node during a long running query in a DBMS may require restarting the execution of the entire query.
+There is a considerable amount of debate on MapReduce vs parallel databases [23].
+Pavlo et. al [21] perform a comparison of MapReduce and parallel databases for large scale data analysis and demonstrate the overhead of materializing the intermediate data in MapReduce.